Why I’ve decided to blog

 Welcome baby 🙂

 Oscar Ron Farrell was born on November 12th 2017, weighing 5lb 6oz and 47cm long.
 I will write in more depth about my birth story in another post soon.
 He’s our little miracle baby and the best surprise I’ve ever had.
 Like any other parent, we think our boy is just perfect.
 But it’s true, the newborn stage was a nightmare, it was quite a blur but I do remember the important bits, especially the non-stop crying.
 Getting started on breastfeeding was one of the hardest things I have ever done (aside from the whole actual pushing a baby out of me thing), but I am proud to have persevered and to still be breastfeeding him now.
-I will share my story about that too soon.
+I have shared my story about it here.
 At 8 months old now he is so full of personality and it’s hard to remember the days when he would simply stay put.

 He learnt to roll around 3 months, crawl at 6.5 months and is now so speedy over obstacles, wanting to tackle anything in his path and he just very much enjoys standing every chance he can get.
 He looooves his food, and I love preparing it for him- I hope I can share his favourite recipes here too.
 He loves other babies and smiles at every stranger with the warmest, cutest smile ever.
 I get sad when someone doesn’t smile back and I start worrying about the future when he realises the world is not always such a happy place.
 I just want to protect him and only show him the good, I’m sure every parent must think like this.